How to Sharpen a Lathe Tool: A Step-by-Step Guide

 First, make sure you have the correct grinding wheel for the job.
 The wheel should be specifically designed for sharpening lathe tools and have the appropriate grit for your needs.
 A finer grit wheel is best for sharpening high-speed steel tools, while a coarser grit wheel is better for sharpening carbide tools.

-See also Best small lathe chuck
+See also Best wood lathe turning tools

 2. Mount the Wheel